kyleprr/Sensors-and-Control-AUT2020/README.md

 # Sensors-and-Control-AUT2020
-Project files for Sensors and Control Subject - UTS
+Project files for 41014-Sensors and Control for Mechatronic Systems Autumn 2020 [UTS]